-The first options can be used to change the Width and Height of the shape (later we will look at using the transform tool to resize objects).
+The options to the left can be used to change the Width and Height of the shape (later we will look at using the transform tool to resize objects).

-3. Use the Stroke colour option to change the line colour.

-5. Use the Line thickness option to change the line thickness to 5.00

-7. Save the changes to the document.
+- 3. Use the Stroke colour option to change the line colour. - 4.
+Use the Fill colour option to choose a different colour for the fill.
+A Interview I - 5.
+Use the Line thickness option to change the line thickness to 5.
+1 - 6.
+Use the Line style option to select a dotted line. - 7.
+Save the changes to the document.

+Solid

-Exercise 10.
+Exercise 9.
 Using the pencil tool